mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/bootstrap/index.md

 ## (Optional) Create identity secret for Azure

-In case of bootstrap cluster resides on a Virtual machine inside Azure, the cappz-controller needs the identity secret also to be created:
+If your bootstrap cluster resides on a Virtual machine inside Azure, create an identity secret that uses the cappz-controller:

 ```bash
 export AZURE_CLUSTER_IDENTITY_SECRET_NAME="cluster-identity-secret"